Open set: Properties

 The union of any number of open sets, or infinitely many open sets, is open.
 The intersection of a finite number of open sets is open.

 A complement of an open set (relative to the space that the topology is defined on) is called a closed set.
 A set may be both open and closed (a clopen set).
 The empty set and the full space are examples of sets that are both open and closed.

+A set can never been considered as open by itself.
+This notion is relative to a containing set and a specific topology on it.